What is the Hill Cumorah Pageant?

 Acres Of Lawn For Pre-Pageant Picnics!
 Bring your own food, or buy food and drink on the Hill Cumorah Pageant grounds.
 Bring blankets or lawn chairs for a pre-show picnic, or use some of the 9,000 free chairs furnished in the natural lawn amphitheater.
 Food service at the Hill Cumorah Pageant is provided by the cooperative efforts of local Rotary and Lions Organizations.
 All proceeds go to support local charities.

 Ready in one week!
 A team of five directors, two choreographers and a battle master, are led by Brent Hanson, Artistic Director and Associate Professor of Theater at Dixie College.
 Miraculously, they turn hundreds of amateurs into skilled theatrical performers and mood-makers within seven days.

 The New Hill Cumorah Visitors Center!
-The Beautiful New Hill Cumorah Visitors Center, the Joseph Smith Farm with its Welcome Center, Sacred Grove, Log Home, 1820′s Frame Home, Cooper Shop and Threshing Barn, as well as the Peter Whitmer Log Home, Book of Mormon Historic Publication Site and the Martin Harris Farm are all open year round.
+The Beautiful New Hill Cumorah Visitors Center (just next door to the Hill Cumorah Pageant site), the Joseph Smith Farm with its Welcome Center, Sacred Grove, Log Home, 1820′s Frame Home, Cooper Shop and Threshing Barn, as well as the Peter Whitmer Log Home, Book of Mormon Historic Publication Site and the Martin Harris Farm are all open year round.
 Click Here for information about those areas.